 In the four years I spents doing Crossfit style strength and conditioning workouts, I was never the strongest, the fastest or the best.
 In truth I struggled enormously with most things!
 But I was hopelessly addicted.
 There is something so insanly satisfying about seeing how far you can push your body.
 It is also very cool learning new skills, and gaining a different appreciation for what your body can do.

 My love affair with the sport ended a little over a year ago.
 The break up was not mutual.
-I kept picking up injuries and I was becoming hopelessly frustrated.
+The injuries I kept picking up were becoming hopelessly frustrating.
 My coaches did their best to scale workouts for me and help me to train around my issues, but it just wasn’t the same.
 I felt disconnected from the rest of the class.
 I just wanted to be able to play with the other kids.

-When I ultimately made the decision to walk away from Crossfit, I started working with a great physio, Noel Mallon.
+I ultimately made the decision to walk away from Crossfit and I started working with a great physio, Noel Mallon.
 When he was finished mending me, I spent some time training with a local personal trainer, Ross Lynch.
 He was incredible.
 Patiently and methodically working with me to improve my movement patterns.
 Making sure I stayed fixed.

 Ironically, our pathes crossed accidentally.
 I asked for a consulation in the gym I had joined and he was assigned to me.
-I am sure he has had way easier clients.
+He has definitely had way easier clients.
 His misfortune turned out to be very lucky for me!

-At the time I was teaching Zumba a few times a week and I suppose I was probably too busy to miss Crossfit.
+At the time I was teaching Zumba a few times a week.
+I suppose I was probably too busy to miss Crossfit.
 That all changed a few months back when I found myself unemployed and then re-employed.
-Working in Dublin was going to mean scaling back my Zumba classes, and I needed to find something to else to do.
+Working in Dublin was going to mean scaling back my Zumba classes.
+I needed to find something to else to do.

 To be completely honest, the second half of 2018 was such a crazy time for me.
 I stopped focussing on my goals and I piled on a whole load of weight.
 It also made me question how I want to identify myself.
 For the previous few years I had enjoyed identifying as a “fit person.”
 Someone who loved the gym and prioritised it.
 Someone who made time to train and slotted the other optional things around it.

 As Christmas approached and the number of items in my wardrobe that fit me continued to decrease, I did some soul searching.
-I had to do something to stop this back slide, but what?
+Something needed to be done to stop this back slide, but what?
 I toyed with the idea of taking up Jiu Jitsu, or boxing.
 I looked into joining the commercial gym across the street from the office, but nothing really appealed.
 None of it seemed like me.
 I felt as though I had completely lost sight of myself and taking up something else new, was just going to exacerbate this.

 When the day came for the first of my Elements classes, I wondered if it was possible to die from anxiety.
 I was shaking like a leaf as I walked through the door.
 I received a warm welcome and Alan tried to put me at ease.
 We got to work right away and soon I was too busy huffing and puffing to worry about nerves.